ABCxFF/diepindepth/protocol/data.md

 ### **Data Organization**

-Inside of specifically 0x00 packets, there is a form of table which has come to be known as a "jump table.
-Jump tables work differently than the standard arrays, by retrieving indexes from jumps, then parsing values based on that index.
-The best way to explain the format is with an example, here is an example of a field group identification table, without any values.
+Inside of 0x00 packets, there is data stored in a table-like form of data, which has come to be known as a "jump table".
+Jump tables work differently than standard arrays.
+They are parsed by retrieving indexes from jumps, then parsing values based on that index.
+The best way to explain the format is with an example, here is an example of a field group identification jump table, in this case, indexes without any values.

 ```